Automattic/WP-Job-Manager/readme.txt

 == Changelog ==

 * Use add_post_meta when editing a job to maintain featured status
+* Fix category ordering
+* Fix searching for keyword + location at the same time

 = 1.7.3 =
 * Some changes to file uploads to support custom mime types